lazarod2311/CLASSIFICATION-OF-HAND-MOVEMENTS-BASED-ON-EMG-SIGNALS-AND-LDA-FOR-CONTROL-OF-ARTIFIC-LIMB-PROSTHESES/README.md

 # CLASSIFICATION-OF-HAND-MOVEMENTS-BASED-ON-EMG-SIGNALS-AND-LDA-FOR-CONTROL-OF-ARTIFIC-LIMB-PROSTHESES
  In this repository are the algorithms used for the classification of movements present in the "pr" folder of the "Open Access Dataset and Toolbox of High-Density Surface Electromyogram Recordings" dataset using LDA.
+The dataset has available at "https://physionet.org/content/hd-semg/ 1.0.0/".
+The jupyter notebook files contain the execution of the algorithm, while the .py files contain the classes for data acquisition, preparation and classification.
+To run, download the repository and run the file "data_prepare.py", after that run "analises.ipynb" and then "analises_graph.ipynb"